Unconditional bound-preserving and energy-dissipating finite-volume schemes for the Cahn-Hilliard equation: Introduction

-The free energy \eqref{eq:freeenergy} experiences a temporal decay due to the gradient-flow structure of the CH equation in \eqref{eq:ch}.
-This is one of the main properties of gradient flows and is obtained by differentiating the free energy $\mathcal{F}[\ph]$ with respect to time and applying the boundary conditions in \eqref{eq:noflux}, leading to
+The free energy \eqref{eq:freeenergy} is dissipated in time due to the gradient-flow structure of the \ac{CH} equation.
+This is shown (at least formally) by differentiating the free energy $\F[\phi]$ with respect to time and applying the boundary conditions in \eqref{eq:noflux}, arriving to

-Mimicking this free-energy dissipation at the discrete level has been the aim of many numerical works on the CH equation.
-A scheme endowed with such discrete property is categorized as energy-stable, and the first unconditionally energy-stable scheme was devised by Eyre \cite{eyre1998unconditionally}, who put forward the popular convex-splitting technique by which the potential $H(\ph)$ is separated in implicit contractive (convex) and explicit expansive (concave) terms.
-In fact this semi-implicit formulation has proven so far to be the only method of deriving unconditional energy-stable schemes, and one can show that fully implicit schemes for nonlinear systems such as the CH equation are only conditionally energy-stable depending on the time-step.
-This counter-intuitive fact has been recently analyzed in \cite{xu2019stability}, where the authors prove that the convex-splitting scheme for the CH model is exactly the same as the fully-implicit for a different model that is a nontrivial perturbation of the original CH, and the gain of stability is at the expense of a possible loss of accuracy.
-In any case, the convex-splitting technique is a mainstream ingredient in the construction of energy-stable schemes for the CH equation, and has been successfully applied in various discretization strategies such as finite differences \cite{furihata2001stable,guo2016h2}, finite volumes \cite{cueto2008time}, finite elements \cite{diegel2016stability,wu2014stabilized, barrett2001fully,bavnas2008adaptive}, spectral methods \cite{he2007large} and discontinuous Galerkin schemes \cite{aristotelous2013mixed} (see \cite{tierra2015numerical} for an extensive review of energy-stable schemes for the CH equation).
-A recent and promising strategy to design energy-stable schemes is the so-called scalar auxiliary variable \cite{shen2019new,shen2018scalar}.
+Mimicking this free-energy dissipation at the discrete level has been the aim of many numerical works on the \ac{CH} equation; a scheme endowed with such discrete property is called \textit{energy stable}.
+The first unconditionally energy-stable scheme was devised by Eyre \cite{Eyre1998}, who put forward the popular convex-splitting technique by which the potential $H(\phi)$ is separated in implicit contractive (convex) and explicit expansive (concave) terms.
+In fact, this semi-implicit formulation has proven so far to be the only method of deriving unconditional energy-stable schemes, and one can show that fully implicit schemes for non-linear systems, such as the \ac{CH} equation, are only conditionally energy-stable, depending on the time-step.
+This counter-intuitive finding has been recently analysed in \cite{XLW2019}, where the authors prove that the convex-splitting scheme for the \ac{CH} model is exactly the same as the fully-implicit scheme for a different model that is a non-trivial perturbation of the original CH equation, and the gain of stability is at the expense of a possible loss of accuracy.
+In any case, the convex-splitting technique is a mainstream ingredient in the construction of energy-stable schemes for the \ac{CH} equation, and has been successfully applied in various discretisation strategies such as finite differences \cite{Furihata2001,GWW2016}, finite volumes \cite{CP2008}, finite elements \cite{DWW2016,WVV2014,BBG2001,BN2008}, spectral methods \cite{HLT2007} and discontinuous Galerkin schemes \cite{AKW2013} (see \cite{TG2015} for an extensive review of energy-stable schemes for the \ac{CH} equation).
+A recent promising strategy to design energy-stable schemes is the so-called scalar auxiliary variable \cite{SXY2018,SXY2019}.